 This is by no means an exhaustive list of all mental health conditions, and we would advise you to visit the Mind website or speak to a health professional for more detailed advice.

 While mental health problems can occur at any stage of life, the statistics for university students are particularly alarming.
 Research has shown that one in every four students experience mental health issues at some point during their time at university, with nearly half of those saying they struggle to complete daily tasks as a result.

 Anxiety and depression are the most common types of mental illness reported, and studying is the primary cause of stress.
 71% said workload had the biggest impact on their mental health, but friendship groups and employability were also cited as major concerns.

 And there are great charities out there to help too.
 Student Minds run support groups for students struggling with their mental health, and campaign to improve the state of student mental health as a whole.

 Mental health and money

-Here at Save the Student we've been investigating the effects of money on mental health.
-In our annual Student Money Survey, 46% of you said your mental health suffers as a result of money problems, while 27% said your grades suffered as a result.
+Here at Save the Student, we've been investigating the effects of money on mental health.
+In our annual Student Money Survey, 57% of you said your mental health suffers as a result of money problems, while 35% said your grades suffered as a result.

-With rising rent prices now taking up a substantial chunk of Maintenance Loans, it's no surprise that students are feeling the pressure.
-Financial anxiety is becoming more common as students are forced to juggle part time jobs with their studies or rely on parental contributions to make up the difference.
+With high rent prices now taking up a substantial chunk of Maintenance Loans, it's no surprise that students are feeling the pressure.
+Financial anxiety is becoming more common as students are forced to juggle part-time jobs with their studies or rely on parental contributions to make up the difference.